 In January 2016, the Company entered into an Exclusive License Agreement with a non-profit hospital cancer center.
-Under the license agreement, the Company has an exclusive license to utilize certain patents and know-how relating to immunotherapy for an immaterial upfront payment, cash milestone payments on achievement of specified events, and a low single digit royalty on sales of licensed products.
+Under the license agreement, the Company has an exclusive license to utilize certain patents and know-how relating to immunotherapy for an insignificant upfront payment, cash milestone payments on achievement of specified events, and a low single digit royalty on sales of licensed products.
 The achievement of the milestones and payment of royalties is dependent upon obtaining regulatory approval.
-None of the other milestone events had occurred as of December 31, 2021 and no royalties were due from the sales of licensed products.
+Upon achievement of a milestone related to the Company's Phase 1 clinical trial for GRANITE, GO-004, in December 2018 the Company recorded an insignificant amount to research and development expense for amounts owed to the Hospital Cancer Center, which was paid to the hospital in February 2019.
+None of the other milestone events had occurred as of December 31, 2022, and no royalties were due from the sales of licensed products.